bakame-php/http-structured-fields/docs/06-validation.md

 > [!TIP]
 > Once you have a specific class to validate a single entry for your list or dictionary it is
-> easy to validate all the container using either the `map` or the `reduce` method associated
+> easy to validate all the container using either the `map`, `filter` or the `reduce` method
-> with each container.
+> associated with each container.

-To show how this can be achieved you can check the odebase from [HTTP Cache Status](https://github.com/bakame-php/http-cache-status)
+To show how this can be achieved you can check the codebase from [HTTP Cache Status](https://github.com/bakame-php/http-cache-status)

 &larr; [Containers](05-containers.md)